qubic/qubic-cli/README.md

 		Fetch a single log line from the node.
 Valid node ip/port, passcodes are required.
 	-synctime
 		Sync node time with local time, valid private key and node ip/port are required.
 Make sure that your local time is synced (with NTP)!
+	-getminingscoreranking
+		Get current mining score ranking.
+Valid private key and node ip/port are required.
+	-getvotecountertx <COMPUTOR_LIST_FILE> <TICK>
+		Get vote counter transaction of a tick: showing how many votes per ID that this tick leader saw from (<TICK>-675-3) to (<TICK>-3)

 [QX COMMAND]
 	-qxgetfee